PersiaML/tutorials/src/data-processing/index.md

 An ID type feature is a sparse matrix that contains variable length of discrete values.
 PERSIA converts these discrete `id`s to embeddings by looking up from `embedding-worker`.
 The conversion rules are different for different `id_type_feature`, see [embedding_config](#../configuration/index.md#embedding-config) for more details.

 In addition, `PersiaBatch` only accepts  `IDTypeFeature` or `IDTypeFeatureWithSingleID` with the `np.uint64` datatype.

 ### ID Type Feature with Variable Length

-It is hard to increase the id_type_feature length to inifinitly but always keep the training speed dropdown slightly.The id_type_feature can improve the DNN result significant as the §max_variable_length§ increase.Below code help you understand how to process id_type_feature which has the variable length.
+It is hard to keep the training speed stable with the id_typ_feature sample length increasing, especially using the fixed sample size.
+The following code helps you understand how to process the id_type_feature to `LIL` sparse matrix that is variable length.

 ```python
 import numpy as np